 Do you know what to do in the event of volcanic activity?
 Find out what you need to know, how to prepare, what to do when it happens and also what to do after the event.

-Volcanoes produce a wide variety of hazards that can kill people and destroy property nearby as well as hundreds of kilometres away.
-Hazards include widespread ashfall, very fast moving mixtures of hot gases and volcanic rock, and massive lahars.
+Volcanoes produce a wide variety of hazards that can harm people and damage property nearby as well as hundreds of kilometres away.
+Hazards include widespread ashfall, very fast-moving mixtures of hot gases and volcanic rock, and massive lahars.

 If a life-threatening eruption is likely to occur, a civil defence emergency will be declared and the areas at risk will be evacuated.

 GNS Science is responsible for monitoring volcanic activity and setting alert levels.

 GeoNet continuously monitors New Zealand's active volcanoes.
 The overall activity for each volcano is quantified by setting an alert level from 0 to 5.
 Response agencies in New Zealand are notified whenever the alert level changes, and they use it to determine the type and scope of their responses.

 It is important if you live in the Bay of Plenty to consider the risk of a volcanic eruption and get ready: